google/xls/docs_src/tools.md

 passes so unoptimized IR may fail if the IR contains constructs not expected by the backend.

+### I/O Configuration Options

+#### `--flop_inputs=true --flop_inputs_kind=zerolatency`

+For each ready-valid-data channel on the input, an additional register is added so that the XLS pipeline need not stall a specific input channel while waiting for all to become ready.
+A single set of registers permits storage of one channel `write()`.
+(These are input-side channels, so the external `write()` can proceed even if the pipeline is not ready to `read()`.)

+Being a zero-latency buffer, the additional input logic does not increase the pipeline latency, but there remains a combinational path from the input ports to the pipeline register after the first stage.

+#### `--flop_outputs=true --flop_outputs_kind=skid`

+A 1-cycle skid buffer is added to the output to break up output timing paths.
+(The output stage does contribute one additional cycle of latency.)

+### `--add_idle_output=true`

+An additional output port is generated named `idle`.
+Idle is the `NOR` of:

+1. Pipeline registers storing the "valid" bit for that particular stage.
+1. All valid registers stored for the input/output buffers.
+1. All valid signals for the input channels.

+### `--reset_data_path=true`

+With this option, all pipeline registers (both data and valid registers) are reset to their initial state upon reset.
+This results in the reset signal fanning out to all registers in the block.

+### `--flop_single_value_channels=false`

+With this option, the port for any single-value channels are not flopped, but taken as direct wires.

 ## [`delay_info_main`](https://github.com/google/xls/tree/main/xls/tools/delay_info_main.cc)

 Dumps delay information about an XLS function including per-node delay